This guide explains the function of each button available for formatting and styling your text.

 Note: This only works for certain formats, such as removing bullets or numbered lists.
 To remove text or link styling, you'll need to highlight the text, click on the formatting option to remove, and then select the formatting option to add.

-Screenshot of the Text Area toolbar.
+Text Area toolbar.
 The button for removing formatting is outlined.

 Undo and Redo